Karena-417/karena_hong/README.md

 •	Resolved queries regarding Auto loan, Mortgage loan and Credit Card payment

-Achievement: Voted as one of the most customer-oriented executives in empathizing customers’ needs, advocating department’s CANsistency core value, establishing cordial relationship with customers
+Achievement: Voted as one of the most customer-oriented executives in empathizing customers’ needs, advocating department’s CANsistency core value, establishing cordial relationship with customers <br> <br>
 Reason for leaving: New university semester commenced